Buckwheat Pillows: The Green Way to Get a Better Night’s Sleep

 Buckwheat hulls have unique properties that no other filling material can match.
 The reason that they initially caught on was not because they were green, but because they were so comfortable.

 - The size, shape and strength of buckwheat hulls allow them to compress under your weight but not collapse.
 That means when you lay your head on one of these pillows, it sinks in, but not so much that your spine is thrown out of alignment.
 That allows you to fall asleep faster, stay asleep longer and wake up feeling more rested.

 - Buckwheat pillows also allow you to adjust and calibrate your pillow for maximum comfort.
 Other pillows make it difficult to remove stuffing.
-But since buckwheat pillows are filled with tens of thousands of individual hulls that are accessible through a zippered side, you can add or subtract them until your pillow is just the way you like it.
+But since buckwheat pillows are filled with thousands of individual hulls that are accessible through a zippered side, you can add or subtract them until your pillow is just the way you like it.

 - Something else to consider is temperature.
 Buckwheat hulls allow air to circulate throughout the pillow which helps to diffuse heat.
 That means you never have to search for the cold side, and your face never gets uncomfortably hot.
 Plus, if you are known to sleep with your face jammed in the pillow, you won’t struggle as much to breath.

 Many people that make the switch to buckwheat pillows for one night end up making the switch for life.
 They are surprisingly comfortable, completely customizable, climate controlled and a good alternative to those allergic to traditional pillow types like down.
 When you wake up feeling rested, painless and ready to seize the day, you can’t argue with the results.